 "We need to keep our youth educated about agriculture," he says.
 "When you get [education and agriculture] together, it's a strong and powerful thing."
 Adam set out to bring vo-ag courses back into all three Russell County high schools.

 The Russell County School Board and Board of Supervisors gave approval to his plans after Adam proved student support for the programs.
-However, he could not show the Virginia Department of Education the vo-ag programs would generate a significant level of job growth.
+But, he could not show the Virginia Department of Education the vo-ag programs would generate a significant level of job growth.
 The state initially declined to finance the programs.

-Adam's strong advocacy, with support from the Russell County government, the county school board and from local state delegates and senators, convinced the state board to approve the courses.
+But, Adam's strong advocacy, with support from the Russell County government, the county school board and from local state delegates and senators, convinced the state board to approve the courses.

 The district hired three agriculture teachers in 2016.
 Vo-ag classes are taught again in all three high schools and in the county's Career and Technology Center.
 Enrollment doubled in a year.